ashleysmithgpu/rust_vulkan_api_generator/README.md

 - [ ] Loader implementation
 - [ ] Tests

-## Note

-This is my attempt to learn rust...
-You probably don't want to use this code yet :)

 ## Interesting stuff

 I'm really liking rust, imagine the bugs that this eliminates: